kprav/Android_SimpleTodo/README.md

 ====== Features ======
 * Users can add an item to the todo list.
 * Users can remove an item from the todo list (by long pressing on the item).
-* Users can tap an item to edit it -> done via intents and edit item activity.
+* Users can tap an item to edit it.
 * The items are persisted and retrieved on app restart.

 ====== Enhancements ======
+* Dialog Fragment to edit item (instead of another activity).
 * Custom Adapter for list view to display item name, completion due date and priority.
 * Set Completion due date and display it in list view for each item.
 Users can also choose to skip due date, in which case "No Due Date" will be displayed.
 * Set priority for each item - Low/Medium/High.
 If no priority is chosen by user, default priority is Medium.